lyokha/nginx-combined-upstreams-module/README.md

 The module introduces two directives *add_upstream* and *combine_server_singlets* available inside upstream configuration blocks and a new configuration block *upstrand* for building super-layers of upstreams.
+Additionally a directive *dynamic_upstrand* is introduced for choosing upstrands in run-time.

 Directive add_upstream
 ----------------------